MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/system-requirements.md

 [!INCLUDE [plan-system-requriements.md](../includes/plan-system-requirements.md)]

-::: moniker range=>sc-om-2016 <= sc-vmm-1807
+::: moniker range=">sc-om-2016 <= sc-vmm-1807"

 This article details the system requirements for System Center 1801, 1807 - Operations Manager.

 > [!NOTE]
 > you must install Operations Manager 1801 in order to upgrade to Operations Manager 1807.
-The system requirements remain the same for 1801 and 1807.
+The system requirements remain the same for 1801 and 1807 Operations Manager.

 [!INCLUDE [plan-system-requriements.md](../includes/plan-system-requirements.md)]